Eric Donovan: Professional career

 Donovan turned professional in June 2016.
 In his opening bout he defeated Polish veteran Damian Lawniczak earning a 40–36 points decision victory on a Ricky Hatton promoted show at the National Stadium in Dublin.

 The Kildare boxer quickly racked up four wins in his first year as before taking on the first significant challenge of his career when he fought Welsh champion Dai Davies for the BUI Celtic title.
 Donovan won the title at the National Stadium in Dublin by winning every round against Davies and then went on to defend the title in December 2017 against Spaniard Juan Luis Gonzalez.

 Donovan would win the BUI Irish National title in March 2019, knocking out Stephen McAfee in the fourth round.

 In June 2020 it was announced that Donovan was to fight Commonwealth super-featherweight champion Zelfa Barrett, as chief undercard support to Felix Cash versus Jason Welborn on the third of Matchroom Boxing’s Fight Camp cards, which were confirmed to take place on 1 August, 7 August, 14 August and 21 August.
 Giving away a significant size advantage to the younger Barret, Donovan used his amateur boxing pedigree to shade the first 6 rounds, however the heavier blows from Barret told in the 7th round, with Donovan knocked down twice.
 A third and final knockdown by Barret in the 8th ended the fight.

 In April 2021 it was announced that Donovan would challenged Italy's Mario Alfano for the vacant European super featherweight title on 14 May 2021, with the bout set for Brescia in Italy.

-In September 2022, Eric Donovan won the EU super-featherweight title, beating Frenchman Khalil El Hadri in the Europa Hotel in Belfast.
+In September 2022, Eric Donovan won the EBU super-featherweight title, beating Frenchman Khalil El Hadri in the Europa Hotel in Belfast.
 About six weeks later, in November 2022, he announced his retirement from boxing, saying "now after 30 years in the game, I am finally content with my achievements in the ring".

 Professional boxing record

+Politics

+In June 2024, Donovan was elected for Sinn Féin to Louth County Council representing the Drogheda Rural electoral area.